PerseusDL/CITE-JSON-LD/README.md

 	<%= val %> => {{ val }}

-is easier to convert than the inverse
+is easier to convert than, say...

 	{{ val }} => <%= val %>

 ## generators
-To use the test data generators install the [Faker](https://github.com/stympy/faker) gem
+To use the fake data generators install [Faker](https://github.com/stympy/faker)

 	gem install faker